DN5004 - Design Details (2023/24)

 Knowledge and Understanding

-Research and make sound material, construction or process choices for a range of contexts, defending your choices
+1. research and make thorough and considered material and light, construction or process choices for a range of interior design contexts, defending those choices;

-Consider and balance the complex and competing demands made by the practical, ethical, economic and aesthetic issues linked to material, construction or process selection.
+2. consider, balance and reflect on the complex and competing demands made by the sustainable, practical, environmental, economic and aesthetic issues linked to material, construction or process selection;

 Subject Specific Practical Skills

-In the ‘end of project’ reviews, students are expected to produce a coherent presentation, demonstrating project development, process and findings, together with individual critical evaluation of relative successes and failures, and to be able communicate and debate these with others.
+In the end of project reviews, you are expected to produce a coherent presentation, demonstrating your project development, process and findings, together with an individual critical evaluation of relative successes and failures, and to be able communicate and debate these with others.

-The final mark is given at the end of the module, demonstrated through a portfolio of project work (as specified in project briefs).
-Work must be carefully organised and presented to indicate the development of work and the content clearly labeled.
-Students must attend timetabled studio and workshop sessions.
+The final mark is given at the end of the module, demonstrated through a portfolio of project work.
+Precise requirements for submission will be given in project briefs.
+Work must be carefully organised and presented to indicate the development of work and the content clearly labelled.